DavidCradock/DC/README.md

 Changes to coding style

 Do not use _m for members as it's bloody obvious that the member is a member.

-Dp not use prepended type (for example fSomeFloat) as the IDE shows the type of a member/variable) Do not use _ underscore for private members as the IDE shows that a member is private.
+Do not use pre-pended type (for example fSomeFloat) as the IDE shows the type of a member/variable)

+Do not use _ underscore for private members as the IDE shows that a member is private.

 Use a descriptive, non abbreviated name for a variable/member.
 Abbreviation makes things less clear and autocomplete makes adding names easy with less typing.

 Do not add "C" to beginning of class declarations, it's a class, it's obvious.

 Error handling